A local’s list of the most important tourist attractions and things to do in Munich, Germany.

 Englische Garten is particularly beautiful in winter.
 If you want to find why visiting my hometown during the colder months is totally worth it, then read my guide to the best things to do in Munich in winter.

 Pro tip: You can rent a horse carriage to drive (or rather let you drive) around the English Garden.

-The Kunstareal (art area) is located in the district “Maxvorstadt” and home to a couple of world class museums called “Pinakotheken”.
+The Kunstareal (art area) is located in the district “Maxvorstadt” and home to a couple of world-class museums called “Pinakotheken”.
 There is one for each epoch: old art, modernity, and contemporary.
 Works from Leonardo Da Vinci, Vincent van Gogh, Monet, but also Gerhard Richter, Salvador Dali, and Joseph Beuys.
 Here is the official website.

 9. BMW World

 Everyone knows, Germans produce the best cars in the world (okay, there is some debate over that *grin*).
-If you are a fan of BMW, then you absolutely have to put the BMW World on your list of things to do in Munich.
+If you are a fan of BMW, then you absolutely have to put the BMW Welt on your list of things to see in Munich.
 It’s a mixture between a car saloon and a museum.
 Above all, the building is extremely beautiful!
 Here’s the link to the official website.